-We have audited the financial statements of Budapesti Ingatlan Hasznosítási és Fejlesztési Nyrt. ("the Company") prepared in accordance with the International Financial Reporting Standards, which financial statements comprise the statement of financial position for the year ended on 31 December 2020 - in which the identical total amount of assets and liabilities is HUF 65.470.528 thousand -, the statement of comprehensive income for the financial year then ended - in which the net profit for the year is HUF 4.472.127 thousand in profit, and the total comprehensive income for the year is HUF 4.125.058 thousand in profit -, a statement of changes in equity, a statement of cash flows, as well as notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Budapesti Ingatlan Hasznosítási és Fejlesztési Nyrt. and its subsidiary (hereinafter collectively referred to as "the Group"), prepared in accordance with the International Financial Reporting Standards, which consolidated financial statements comprise the consolidated statement of financial position for the year ended on 31 December 2019 - in which the identical total amount of assets and liabilities is HUF 65.700.807 thousand -, the consolidated statement of comprehensive income for the financial year then ended - in which the net profit for the year is HUF 4.956.599 thousand in profit and the total comprehensive income for the year is HUF 4.609.530 thousand in profit -, a consolidated statement of changes in equity, a consolidated statement of cash flows, as well as notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the Company's financial position as at 31 December 2020 and its financial performance and cash flows for the year then ended, in accordance with the International Financial Reporting Standards adopted by the EU and with the Act C of 2000 on accountancy applicable in Hungary (hereinafter: "Accountancy Act").
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the Company's consolidated financial position as at 31 December 2019 and its consolidated financial performance and consolidated cash flows for the year then ended, in accordance with the International Financial Reporting Standards adopted by the EU and with the Act C of 2000 on accountancy applicable in Hungary (hereinafter: "Accountancy Act").